Jarlotee/generator-node-project/readme.md

 * Typescript w/ tslint
 * Prettier
-* Production builds require you to populate the `BuildNumber` environment variable to create a consistent hash for load balancing
+* Populate the `BuildNumber` environment variable to create a consistent hash for load balancing

 ## License
 MIT